 How many symposia will you hold?

-The first LATTICE symposium was held in May 2017; the second will be held in 2019.
+The first LATTICE symposium was held in May 2017; the second was held in May/June 2019.

 Do I need to stay for the entirety of the symposium?
 Can I attend for just a single day?